aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --arguments                     Arguments to pass to the application. (e.g., "--raw true") --repository                    Project repository.
 Format is 'repo@branchOrCommit'.
 Repo can be a full URL, or a short name under https://github.com/aspnet.
   --project                       Relative path of the project to test in the repository. (e.g., "src/Benchmarks/Benchmarks.csproj)
+  --useRuntimeStore               Runs the benchmarks using the runtime store if available.
 ```

 ### Examples